 Poltergeist II: The Other Side (1986)

 There’s really no way to make a good sequel to Poltergeist and retain any sense of dignity in the doing.
-But even if you go into Poltergeist II: The Other Side knowing it’s one of the most unnecessary sequels ever made, you’ll probably still find yourself disappointed.
+But even if you go into Poltergeist II: The Other Side knowing it’s one of the most unnecessary sequels ever made, you’ll probably still find yourself at least somewhat disappointed.
 The Freeling family (JoBeth Williams, Craig T. Nelson, Heather O’Rourke, and Oliver Robins) are back, living with grandma (Geraldine Fitzgerald) after their house was sucked into oblivion at the end of the first movie.
 But of course, the supernatural evil that haunted them before finds them again.
 Re-enter the freaky little munchkin lady from the first movie (Zelda Rubinstein).
 Since this is a sequel, though, let’s give her a Native American witchy-poo partner (Will Sampson) who can lay the groundwork before her arrival.

-The good things about Poltergeist II can be counted on one hand.
-While none of them save the movie, they are worthy of mention.
-Supporting actor Julian Beck lends this unworthy film one of cinema’s creepiest-ever ‘scary preacher’ performances.
-Dressed in turn-of-the-century black and white and walking in step to his own gospel singing, he manages to leave an indelible mark in horror movie history despite everything working against the movie.
+While the film as a whole simply does not work, there are certainly good things worth mentioning — maybe even worth recommending this film.
+Supporting actor Julian Beck lends one of cinema’s creepiest-ever ‘scary preacher’ performances.
+In real life, Beck was dying from stomach cancer while filming (and died before production was complete), making his gaunt and sickly appearance all the more authentic and unnerving.
+Dressed in turn-of-the-century black and white and walking in step to his own gospel singing, he leaves a haunting, indelible impression.
 Composer Jerry Goldsmith, famous for giving every single film his best effort, delivers the goods, too.
-And then there are the film’s two genuine horror moments: one involving Robins’ braces coming alive and enveloping him, and another involving Nelson’s demonic possession by way of a tequila worm.
-Directed by Brian Gibson.
+And then there are the film’s two genuine horror moments: one involving young Oliver Robins’ braces coming alive and enveloping him, and another involving Nelson’s demonic possession by way of a tequila worm.

 Oscar Nomination: Best Visual Effects